avineshpvs/avineshpvs.com/_pages/101-bucket-list.md

 author_profile: true
 classes: wide
 ---
-The so-called 101 Bucket List &#8211; 101 things that I would like to do in my lifetime.
+The so-called 101 Bucket List, 101 things that I would like to do in my lifetime.
 I planned for a while to create a bucket list.
 The idea came when I was actually thinking about my goals/wishes which I fulfilled by the end of the year 2012.
-Then I realised it&#8217;s really hard to keep note of them.
+Then I realised it's really hard to keep note of them.
 A bucket list is actually a list of things that I want to accomplish.

-It is said that if we publicise our goals and make people hold us accountable, one is more likely to fulfil one&#8217;s goals.
+It is said that if we publicise our goals and make people hold us accountable, one is more likely to fulfil one's goals.
 So here I am with my 101 Bucket List.

  **Current Status: 17/101**